 The TV Tower Hike

-The TV tower hike is named what it is because there's a couple TV towers up in the hills right in Yangshuo town - and there's a path that you can hike up to one of them.
-The best part about this particular hike is that it's within walking distance from West Street!
+This hike gets its name because it sits near a couple of TV towers in the hills right in Yangshuo town — this trail takes you right up to one of them.
+The best part about this particular hike is that it's within walking distance from West Street.

 West Street is where you're going to want to be if you're in town, so find a hostel as close to West Street as you can get and then you're within walking distance to this hike as well.
 Easy peasy.
 You can get 360 degree views of the mountains from the top and it is stunning.